carmelo0x63/Redis-getting-started/README.md

 A test immediately shows that our app is running:
 ```
 $ curl http://127.0.0.1:5000/
 Hello World!
-I have been seen b'1' times.
+I have been seen 1 times.
 ```

 ### The "declarative" method
-A declarative approach allows us to define the desired setup through a configuration file.
+A much recommended declarative approach allows us to define the desired setup through a configuration file.
 We'll use the following:
 ```
 version: "3"